Board of Directors

 Kristen’s son, Miles, died by suicide at the age of 15 in 2017.
 She works in the pharmaceutical industry specializing in clinical trial project management since 1998.
 She has a Bachelor of Science Degree in Nursing and a Masters Degree in Health Behavior/Health Education from the University of Michigan.
 She hopes to support youth who are struggling with their social-emotional health and build a community of support, so suicide no longer feels like a viable option.

 Dr. Andria (Andi) Eisman is the president of the MJR Foundation.
 Her focus is on identifying and implementing high-impact, sustainable approaches to advance mental health promotion and suicide prevention among youth.
 She is excited to bring together her professional background as a public health researcher and her personal commitment to suicide prevention to advance the mission of the MJR Foundation.
 Andi prioritizes collaborations as central to the Foundations’ efforts including with fellow board members, the Roberts family, local schools and the community.
-Andi is currently a Research Assistant Professor in Health Behavior and Health Education at the University of Michigan School of Public Health.
+Andi is currently an Assistant Professor in Community Health, in the Division of Kinesiology, Health and Sport Studies at the Wayne State University College of Education.
 She received her Ph.D. in Health Behavior and Health Education at the University of Michigan.
 Her research focuses on strategies to support the effective implementation of evidence-based drug use, violence prevention and mental health promotion interventions for youth.

 Andrew Wright is the Treasurer of MJR Foundation.
 He earned his BS in Architecture from the University of Michigan and his MBA in Finance from Michigan State University.
 He is a CPA and has been working as an accountant in the Ann Arbor area for the past 20 years.
 Andrew works with multiple non-profits and charitable organizations in Ann Arbor as an advisor, bookkeeper and tax preparer.
 He is long-time family friend of the Roberts family and honored to be a part of the MJR Foundation.